juanedcabrera/project-2/README.md

 # Thoughtful.day

-## ➡️ TL;DR:
+## TL;DR:
 Thoughtful.day will be a journaling platform where users will be able to use different types of journaling templates.

-## 📝 Full Description:
+## Full Description:
-Thoughtful.day will be a journaling platform that utilizes templates to help people document their daily experience and personal growth in a private, secure digital space.
-Users can create profiles, customize their settings, pick different templates, and begin to write their entries, which can be tagged, organized, and found using an easy-to-navigate user interface.
+Thoughtful.day will be a journaling platform that utilizes templates to help people document <br> their daily experience and personal growth in a private, secure digital space.
+Users can create <br> profiles, customize their settings, pick different templates, and begin to write their <br> entries, which can be tagged, organized, and found using an easy-to-navigate user <br>interface.

-## 🎯 Target Audience for a journaling platform:
+## Target Audience for a Journaling Platform:
 - People who like to journal
 - People interested in mental health
 - Students interested in keeping a research journal
 - Professionals who want to keep a work journal for self or manager assessments
 - Writers who want to setup prompts for themselves

-## 🗣️ User Stories:
+## User Stories:
-As a user, I want have guided prompts to help me journal.
+- As a user, I want to have guided prompts to help me journal
-As a user, I want to be able to tag my entries.
+- As a user, I want to be able to tag my entries
-As a user, I want to have inspirational quotes to be put in the right mindset to journal.
+- As a user, I want to have inspirational quotes to be put in the right mindset to journal
-As a user, my entries should be dated for searching purposes As a user, my entries should be searchable for reminiscing purposes
+- As a user, my entries should be dated for searching purposes
+- As a user, my entries should be searchable for reminiscing purposes

-## 🚀 MVP (Minimum Viable Product) Goals
+## MVP (Minimum Viable Product) Goals

-- Allow users to create an account, log in, and log out securely.
+- Allow users to create an account, log in, and log out securely
 - Provide users the ability to add a journal entry
-- Allows users to tag journal entries
+- Allow users to tag journal entries
-- To have an API linked up for inspirational quotes to be generated on top of an entry
+- Generate inspirational quotes on top of an entry provided by a third-party API

-## 🌕 MMP (Minimum Marketable Product) or Stretch Goals
+## MMP (Minimum Marketable Product) or Stretch Goals
 - Ability to delete journal entries
 - Ability to edit journal entries
 - Search functionality to go through entry